 Skills cultivated by the TOF program include the following:

-- Hands-on exploration of formative assessment tools and approaches (such as surveys, focus groups, interaction tracking, image and video analysis).
+- Hands-on exploration of formative assessment tools and approaches.

-- Definition and measurement standards of inclusive teaching.
+- Definition and measurement of inclusive teaching practices.

 - Development of collegial and targeted conversations with colleagues about pedagogy in an interdisciplinary setting.